The power of lifestyle as medicine goes back thousands of years, and there is now consistent scientific evidence to support its influence on health.

 People with diabetes are 50% to 65% more likely to develop Alzheimer’s, also known as, “type 3 diabetes”.

 Physical function is recognized as a powerful factor in the prevention and treatment of a number of health issues in older adults.

 Quality of life (QOL) encompasses some key lifestyle domains, such as healthy habits: nutrition, exercise, a healthy environment, and a healthy mindset.

 Chronic lifestyle diseases and conditions associated with advancing age include:

 Even in the absence of disease, physical inactivity can lead to physical impairments, such as muscle weakness, poor cardiorespiratory endurance, inflexibility, poor reaction time, postural instability, poor grip strength, and ultimately advancing age.

-All ages and abilities are accommodated with modalities and intensities that maximize each individual’s level of physical function.
-View Testimonials here.
-Functional training incorporates neuromotor exercise (balance, coordination, gait, and agility, and proprioceptive training), interval training, low-impact plyometrics, and functional circuits.
-Various exercise modalities are used to enhance functionality.
+All ages and abilities can be accommodated with modalities and intensities that maximize each individual’s level of physical function.

 Sarcopenia is a component of “frailty syndrome”.
 It is the loss of skeletal muscle mass, strength, and function — a consequence of normal aging:

 - After age 30, inactive adults lose 3% to 8% of their muscle mass per decade.